I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/ns-sercx-_sercx2_custom_transmit_config.md

 ## Members

+`Size`

+The size, in bytes, of this structure.
+The <a href="..\sercx\nf-sercx-sercx2customtransmitcreate.md">SerCx2CustomTransmitCreate</a> method uses this member to determine which version of the structure the caller is using.
+The size of this structure might change in future versions of the Sercx.h header file.

 `Alignment`

 Data alignment requirement.
 Specifies how the starting address of a transfer in a custom-transmit transaction must be aligned in memory.
 Set this member to the appropriate FILE_<i>XXX</i>_ALIGNMENT constant in the Wdm.h header file.
 For example, FILE_WORD_ALIGNMENT indicates that the starting address must be aligned to two-byte boundary in memory, FILE_LONG_ALIGNMENT indicates that the address must be aligned to a four-byte boundary, and so on.

+`MinimumTransactionLength`

+The minimum length, in bytes, of a data transfer in a custom-transmit transaction.
+If the length of the buffer in a write (<a href="https://msdn.microsoft.com/library/windows/hardware/ff550819">IRP_MJ_WRITE</a>) request is less than this minimum length, SerCx2 uses programmed I/O (PIO) for the transaction.

+`MaximumTransactionLength`

+The maximum length, in bytes, of a data transfer in a custom-transmit transaction.
+If the size of the buffer in the write request is larger than this maximum length, SerCx2 uses multiple custom-transmit transactions to handle the request, and limits each transaction to the maximum length.

+`MinimumTransferUnit`

+The minimum transfer unit.
+The number of bytes to transfer in a custom-transmit transaction must be an integer multiple of the minimum transfer unit.
+To indicate that the default minimum transfer unit should be used, set this member to zero.
+For more information about the default minimum transfer unit, see <a href="..\wdm\ns-wdm-_dma_adapter_info_v1.md">DMA_ADAPTER_INFO_V1</a>.

 `Exclusive`